Manage Federation with Azure

 Verify User Access with Azure Single Sign-On

 1. Ensure that the External Identity for each user who uses the login authenticator is set to the correct value.
-The value must match exactly the Unique User Identifier in Azure and the Federated Identity in CXone.
+The value must match exactly the Unique User Identifier in Azure and the Federated Identity in CXone Mpower.

 3. When you're ready, roll out Azure single sign-on to all users.